pschanely/CrossHair/README.md

   * Code that cares about the identity values (x is y) may not be correctly analyzed.
   * Code that cares about the types of values may not be correctly analyzed.
 * Only function and class definitions at the top level are analyzed. (i.e. not when nested inside other functions/classes)
-* Only deteministic behavior can be analyzed. (your code always does the same thing when starting with the same values)
+* Only deterministic behavior can be analyzed. (your code always does the same thing when starting with the same values)
   * CrossHair may produce a `NotDeterministic` error when it detects this.
 * Be careful: CrossHair will actually run your code and may apply any arguments to it.
   * If you run CrossHair on code calling [shutil.rmtree](https://docs.python.org/3/library/shutil.html#shutil.rmtree), you **will** destroy your filesystem.
-* Comsuming values of an iterator/generator in a pre- or post-condition will produce [unexpected behavior](https://github.com/pschanely/CrossHair/issues/9).
+* Consuming values of an iterator/generator in a pre- or post-condition will produce [unexpected behavior](https://github.com/pschanely/CrossHair/issues/9).
-* SMT sovlers have very different perspectives on hard problems and easy problems than humans.
+* SMT solvers have very different perspectives on hard problems and easy problems than humans.
   * Be prepared to be surprised both by what CrossHair can tell you, and what it cannot.

 ## How Can I Help?